USMC1941/CS416-Rutgers/Syllabus.md

 * Students must have taken an undergraduate courses in Systems Programming and Computer Architecture.

-* These pre-requisites translate into CS 214 (which itself requires an undergraduate course in computer architecture, such as CS 211) OR the combination of ECE 331 and ECE 351.
+* These pre-requisites translate into CS 214 (which itself requires an undergraduate course in Computer Architecture, such as CS 211) OR the combination of ECE 331 and ECE 351.

 * The programming assignments require good programming skills and a lot of time and effort.